Back to Life, Back to Reality

 The muddling and the order of the ingredients helps ensure that all the flavors are well blended.
 Serve with a sugar cane swizzle stick or a wooden chopstick to keep the different flavors well blended.

 Oh, and feel free to substitute the sugar with 1 ounce of simple syrup.
 I know there are some mojito experts out there who have their preference, so don’t start biting my head off with the “right” way to make a mojito.
 I’ve tried many recipes and this just happens to be the way I like them.
 Experiment away and feel free to share your favorite mojito recipe or experience!!!

 Let’s toast to warm weather…Salud!

-After muddling add crushed ice, then add the rum and stir, and top off with club soda.
-Garnish with a lime wedge and mint leaves.
+- After muddling add crushed ice and rum, and top off with club soda.
+Garnish with a lime wedge and a mint sprig.